benarmstead/Signal-Enterprise/README.md

 - **Fully FOSS**

   The official signal client includes some proprietary google dependencies.
-In this fork, I have removed these and replaced the with FOSS alternatives
+In this fork, they are replaced the with FOSS alternatives

 - **Uses Open Street Maps**

   The official signal client uses google maps as its default maps provider (for sharing location).
-In this fork, I have switched this to be open street maps.
+In this fork, open street maps is used instead.

 - **Deleting messages time extension**